 Students will be sent a notification that includes a list of all possible University standards of student conduct that may have been violated and that refers students to procedural information.
 The notification will be sent a minimum of 96 hours prior to the meeting date of the Student Conduct Panel.

 Decisions are based on the greater weight of the credible evidence presented at the hearing.
 Often referred to as the "preponderance of the evidence," this standard asks decision-makers to consider whether it is more likely than not that a violation occurred.

 Any student charged of violating University standards of student conduct or any student presenting a case before any of the three hearing bodies may submit a written request to call witnesses on his/her behalf no later than 48 hours prior to his/her hearing date.
 The written request must include a brief statement of the information each witness can provide.
-The Dean of Students, or a designee, has the discretion to decide which witnesses will be called to the hearing.
+The Dean of Students, the Coordinator for Student Conduct and Special Projects, or staff mebmer in administrative hearings, has the discretion to decide which witnesses will be called to the hearing.
 Students will be informed in advance and in writing of all participating witnesses.

 Trinity University is committed to addressing issues of conduct fairly and in a manner that is reasonable for responding students.
 At their core, procedures are intended to be straightforward, simple, and clear.
 Students are expected to participate in this process with civility, candor, and authenticity.
 Students are entitled to a fair hearing.

 At any point in the process, a student appearing before a conduct hearing body in any capacity may bring a person of support, if approved by the hearing body.
 This support person does not have to be a member of the University community.
 S/he may be present for purposes of advice and support but may not speak on behalf of the student unless s/he is a previously designated witness.